Crisis in Central America

 Uncontrolled gang violence and exploitation forces thousands to flee their homes in Central America.

-For those living in the Northern Triangle of Central America (NTCA), everyday life unfolds in the shadow of constant fear.
+For those living in the North of Central America (NCA), everyday life unfolds in the shadow of constant fear.
 In a geographical area that is already struggling to thrive amidst widespread economic and political instability, the threat of violence, intimidation, and extortion at the hands of the local mara or pandilleros (gangs) makes a challenging situation all the more desperate.

-Rampant violence in the countries of Guatemala, Honduras, and El Salvador—the three countries making up the Northern Triangle within Central America—has forced thousands to flee, seeking asylum in nearby countries such as Mexico and the United States, or even overseas.
+Rampant violence in the countries of Guatemala, Honduras, and El Salvador—the three countries making up the North of Central America—has forced thousands to flee, seeking asylum in nearby countries such as Mexico and the United States, or even overseas.

-UNHCR is present in the Northern Triangle of Central America, working with partners to strengthen the protection of vulnerable groups and providing humanitarian support to Central American refugees.
-Providing asylum seekers with basic needs and essential services are estimated to cost $28.9 million USD in 2017 alone.
+UNHCR is present in the North of Central America, working with partners to strengthen the protection of vulnerable groups and providing humanitarian support to Central American refugees.
+Providing asylum seekers with basic needs and essential services are estimated to cost $29 million USD in 2017 alone.
 Your financial support helps UNHCR continue to provide much-needed support for refugees in Central America.

 Why are children fleeing Central America?